 Powerhouse Program Creates a Dynasty

-The boys’ varsity soccer team has won six state championships since the first one in 1999, including five since 2012.
+The boys’ varsity soccer team has won six state championships since the first one in 1999.
 The Silver Knights’ aspirations every November are to win the state title and hoist the trophy.